elgentos/magerun2-addons/README.md

 Using this command you can check and optionally configure the RabbitMQ configuration in Magento.
 Default values might be opinionated.

+It will also ask you which consumers you want to run throught RabbitMQ instead of MySQL.
+By default only `async.operations.all` runs through RabbitMQ.

 ```bash
 $ magerun2 config:rabbitmq